cpmech/russell/russell_ode/README.md

 #### Fixed step sizes

 This example solves the Brusselator ODE with fixed step sizes and explicit Runge-Kutta methods.
+The global error is also the difference between Russell and Mathematica as in the previous section.

 See the code [brusselator_ode_fix_step.rs](https://github.com/cpmech/russell/tree/main/russell_ode/examples/brusselator_ode_fix_step.rs)